Demand Characteristics – Examples & Prevention

 Implicit Measurements

-Implicit or hidden measurements in psychology reflect cognitive skills, characteristics, and behavior of participants that they may not be able to describe or recognize.
+Implicit or hidden measurements in psychology reflect cognitive skills, characteristics, and behaviour of participants that they may not be able to describe or recognize.
 When participants are unaware of the task, it can potentially conceal your study’s purpose.

 Example